dapr/docs/best-practices/troubleshooting/logs.md

 ### Sidecar Logs

-When deployed in Kubernetes, the Dapr sidecar injector will inject an Dapr container named `daprrt` into your annotated pod.
+When deployed in Kubernetes, the Dapr sidecar injector will inject an Dapr container named `daprd` into your annotated pod.
 In order to view logs for the sidecar, simply find the pod in question by running `kubectl get pods`:

 ```